canonical/vanilla-framework/templates/docs/base/forms.md

 ### Checkbox

-Use checkboxes to select one or more options, default checkboxes can appear in three states: selected, unselected and disabled.
+<span class="p-label--new">New</span>

+Use the checkbox component to select one or more options.
+To provide fully featured Vanilla style and behaviour of the checkbox a specific markup structure is needed around the checkbox input (see example below).

+To disable the checkbox component a `disabled` property needs to be added on respective `<input type='checkbox'>` element.

-<div class="embedded-example"><a href="/docs/examples/base/forms/checkboxes/" class="js-example">
+<div class="embedded-example"><a href="/docs/examples/patterns/forms/checkbox/" class="js-example">
-View example of the base checkboxes
+View example of the checkbox components
 </a></div>

-<span class="p-label--updated">Updated</span>

-By default, checkboxes are vertically aligned to the baseline of text wrapped in a `label`, `h5`, `h6`, or `p` tag.
-If you need to align them to other elements, use one of the following classes:
-`is-h1`, `is-h2`, `is-h3`, `is-h4`, `is-h5`, `is-muted-heading`, `is-muted-inline-heading`, `is-inline-label`, or `is-table-header`.
+#### Inline checkbox

+When placing the checkbox component in padded containers (table cells, some list items), use the `.p-checkbox--inline` variant.
+It ensures the checkbox and the label text are properly aligned with other inline text.

-<div class="embedded-example"><a href="/docs/examples/base/forms/aligned-checkboxes/" class="js-example">
+<div class="embedded-example"><a href="/docs/examples/patterns/forms/checkbox-inline/" class="js-example">
-View example of checkboxes aligned to different headings
+View example of the inline checkbox components
 </a></div>

+#### Heading checkbox

+To use checkbox component in headings use the `.p-checkbox--heading` variant of the component to make sure the checkbox and the label text are properly aligned.

+<div class="embedded-example"><a href="/docs/examples/patterns/forms/checkbox-heading/" class="js-example">
+View example of the heading checkbox components
+</a></div>

+#### Deprecated base checkboxes

+<span class="p-label--deprecated">Deprecated</span>

+The base element styling for checkbox inputs (`<input type="checkbox">`) outside of the `.p-checkbox` component is now deprecated and will be removed in a future version of Vanilla framework.

+This applies also to all modifier classes on checkbox elements, such as `is-h1`, `is-h2`, `is-h3`, `is-h4`, `is-h5`, `is-muted-heading`, `is-muted-inline-heading`, `is-inline-label`, or `is-table-header`.

+Please refer to the [tick elements comparison example](/docs/examples/patterns/forms/tick-comparison) to find equivalent usage of new `.p-checkbox` component.

 ### Radio button

-Use radio buttons to select one or more options, our radio buttons can appear in four states: both selected, unselected and disabled.
+<span class="p-label--new">New</span>

+Use radio buttons to select one of the given set of options.
+To provide fully featured Vanilla style and behaviour of the radio button a specific markup structure is needed around the radio button input (see example below).

+To disable the radio component a `disabled` property needs to be added on respective `<input type='radio'>` element.

-<div class="embedded-example"><a href="/docs/examples/base/forms/radio-buttons/" class="js-example">
+<div class="embedded-example"><a href="/docs/examples/patterns/forms/radio/" class="js-example">
-View example of the base radio buttons
+View example of the radio components
 </a></div>

-<span class="p-label--updated">Updated</span>

-By default, radio buttons are vertically aligned to the baseline of text wrapped in a `label`, `h5`, `h6`, or `p` tag.
-If you need to align them to other elements, use one of the following classes:
-`is-h1`, `is-h2`, `is-h3`, `is-h4`, `is-h5`, `is-muted-heading`, `is-muted-inline-heading`, `is-inline-label`, or `is-table-header`.
+#### Inline radio button

+When placing the radio component in padded containers (table cells, some list items), use the `.p-radio--inline` variant of the component to make sure the radio button and the label text are properly aligned with other inline text.

-<div class="embedded-example"><a href="/docs/examples/base/forms/aligned-radio/" class="js-example">
+<div class="embedded-example"><a href="/docs/examples/patterns/forms/radio-inline/" class="js-example">
-View example of the aligned radio buttons
+View example of the inline radio components
 </a></div>

+#### Heading radio button

+To use radio component in headings use the `.p-checkbox--heading` variant of the component to make sure the radio button and the label text are properly aligned.

+<div class="embedded-example"><a href="/docs/examples/patterns/forms/radio-heading/" class="js-example">
+View example of the heading radio components
+</a></div>

+#### Deprecated base radio buttons

+<span class="p-label--deprecated">Deprecated</span>

+The base element styling for radio inputs (`<input type="radio">`) outside of the `.p-radio` component is now deprecated and will be removed in a future version of Vanilla framework.

+This applies also to all modifier classes on checkbox elements, such as `is-h1`, `is-h2`, `is-h3`, `is-h4`, `is-h5`, `is-muted-heading`, `is-muted-inline-heading`, `is-inline-label`, or `is-table-header`.

+Please refer to the [tick elements comparison example](/docs/examples/patterns/forms/tick-comparison) to find equivalent usage of new `.p-radio` component.

 ### Select